PIX4Dcatch: get the best models from your mobile device

 Having generated dozens of models, Hawkins knows that practice helps, but so does patience.
 Using the right path to collect data will help make the whole process smoother and render better end results.
 That’s why he takes a route all around his subject where possible, gets in close, and moves in a slow, steady fashion.
 He also recommends being careful of your surroundings - don’t get so absorbed in the data collection that you get in someone’s way or trip.

-When it gets to processing, Hawkins uses either Pix4Dcloud or Pix4Dmapper.
-Take this storm drain example:
+When it gets to processing, Hawkins uses either PIX4Dcloud or PIX4Dmapper.

 Potential mistakes in mobile 3D scanning